ShadowTheHedgehogHacking/ShdTH-Reloaded/README.md

 - ☑ Pure Dark (GUN Fortress) and Semi Dark (Black Comet) endings get unique ending themes instead of sharing one.
   - ☑ Semi Dark's new unique end theme is the unused track "Broken".
   - ☑ Replace original Pure Dark end theme "Almost Dead" with the unused Magna-Fi's "Who I Am".
+- ☑ Lava Shelter's Egg Dealer bosses now play the game's cutscene-only "E.G.G.M.A.N.
+(Doc.
+Robeatnix Mix)".
 - ☑ Fixed Eggman's filter-less voice in Lava Shelter.

 ### Extra Features and Additions
 - Mission Skip: Option to instantly finish a mission you've already completed so you don't have to replay everything in Story Mode.
-- Always skippable cutscenes.
+- ☑ Always skippable cutscenes.
-- ☑ Expert Select: Play the Expert version of a stage from the Select Mode menu.
+- Expert Select: Play the Expert version of a stage from the Select Mode menu.
-- ☑ Key Reset: Respawn the Secret Keys so you can hunt them down again.
+- Key Reset: Respawn the Secret Keys so you can hunt them down again.
 - Selectable debug and unused stages.
 - Big the Cat cameos.